mohanbolisetty/CellView/README.md

   tsne.data – This is your clustering result.
 This contains 4 columns, {V1,V2,V3} for the 3 dimensions and dbCluster containing numerical cluster assignments.
 The row names of this data frame correspond to the column names of your expression matrix

-  featuredata- One of the attached files.
+  featuredata- One of the attached files to convert ENSG ids to human useful gene names.
 Use human or mouse depending on the data.
+Or, make your own.
+The Chromosome.Name column should be integer and at the minimum should have this column along with Associated.Gene.Name column.
+Beware of duplicate gene names with unique ENSG ids.

 #### Code to generate an .Rds file for upload to CellView: ####